Bhuvan-1/DiffusionGAN/README.md

 ##  data/ ##
-It has a generate.py file that can be used to generate a `npz` file, which esentially is a dictionary storing 'train' 'test' images & labels.
+This project was done as part of Advanced ML course under Professor Sunita Sarawagi It has a generate.py file that can be used to generate a `npz` file, which esentially is a dictionary storing 'train' 'test' images & labels.